 Financial Aid Administrators have the authority on a case-by-case basis to change a student’s status from dependent to independent, involving unusual cases that result in the dissolution of the family unit.

 The U.S. Department of Education has provided guidance regarding situations that Do or Do Not merit a dependency override.

 - Abandonment by parents.

-- An abusive family environment threatening a student’s health/safety.
+- An abusive family environment that threatens a student’s health/safety.

 - Not being able to locate parents.

 - Parents who lack the physical or mental capacity to raise the child.

 - Parents hospitalized for an extended period.

 - An unsuitable household (e.g., child removed from the household and placed in foster care).